Thinkwise/docs/docs/platform_overview.md

 ## Indicium Application Tier

-**Thinkwise applications consist of a data tier, an application tier and a presentation tier (user interfaces).
+**The Thinkwise Indicium Application Tier is the central integration hub of the Thinkwise Platform.
-The business logic, which contains customer-specific functionality, is included in the data tier in the form of SQL procedures, functions and triggers.
-The use of C# or Java-based logic is also possible.**
+It provides secure access to the data, processes and business logic of Thinkwise applications through an open REST API.**

 ![](assets/overview/indicium_architecture.jpg)
-*Thinkwise Platform Architecture*
+*Thinkwise Indicium Application Tier*

 ### Connectivity

-The Thinkwise Indicium Application Tier is the central integration hub of the Thinkwise Platform and provides a solution for all integration challenges.
+The Thinkwise Indicium Application Tier provides a solution for all integration challenges.
 With automated processes and a range of default connectors, the Thinkwise Platform can connect to a wide range of third party services and applications, like:

 - Artificial Intelligence services (Bots, Virtual Assistants, Machine Learning, Image recognition)